datawire/go-mkopensource/README.md

-`go-mkopensource` isn't meant to just be _informative_, it is meant to be used for _compliance_, if it has any reason at all to be even a little skeptical of a result, rather than returnit its best guess, it blows up in your face, asking a human to verify the result.
+`go-mkopensource` isn't meant to just be _informative_, it is meant to be used for _compliance_, if it has any reason at all to be even a little skeptical of a result, rather than returning its best guess, it blows up in your face, asking a human to verify the result.

 [go-license-detector]: https://github.com/go-enry/go-license-detector